-Drop The Rope® to Make the Sale (If You Want Effective Sales Management in 2019)
+Drop The Rope® to Make the Sale (If You Want Effective Sales Management)

 Over the past two decades, I’ve learned that there is a critical concept in understanding how to close more deals.
 And it’s perfectly illustrated by what’s on my calendar today: Two calls that couldn’t be more different.